ITISFoundation/dockerfiles/ci/github/action-build-and-push/README.md

 Inside the `TARGET_PROJECT_PATH` the action expects to find a Makefile as the following commands will be issued:

-- `make github-ci-pull` will attempt to pull a previous image, this command may fail and the action will continue
+- `make github-ci-pull` will attempt to pull a previous image (used as caching stage), this command may fail and the action will continue
 - `make github-ci-build` builds the image
 - `make github-ci-tests` runs the tests packaged with the image
 - `make github-ci-push` pushes the image to the registry